HerodotusDev/hdp-cairo/README.md

 ## Testing

-Some tests require Ethereum Mainnet RPC calls.
-Ensure an environment variable named `RPC_URL_MAINNET` is set.
+Some tests require Ethereum Mainnet and Starknet Mainnet RPC calls.
+Ensure environment variables named `RPC_URL_MAINNET` and `PROVIDER_URL_STARKNET` are set.

 To run the tests (from the virtual environment), execute: